-5 Conclusions and future work
+4 Conclusions and future work

 We conducted a systematic literature review of the existing security literature to identify the core concepts for capturing security issues and the relationships thereof.
-Overall, we included 156 papers in this review, and we examined all of these with three quality assessment criteria questions in mind.
-As a result, 8 eligible papers were selected and used for further analysis, and we presented the selected data.
-Effective presentation of the set of selected data was made using tables.

-We concluded that the existing ontologies are not appropriate, lack the core concepts, and do not fully comply with existing security standards.
+Overall, we included 221 papers in this review, and we examined all of these with three quality assessment criteria questions in mind.
+The selection process has been based on titles, abstracts, and full-text reading.
+As a result, 8 eligible papers were selected as relevant to the questions from Section 3.1 and used for further analysis, and we presented the selected data.
+Effective presentation of the set of selected data from the relevant papers was made using tables.
+Based on the results of our review, we conclude that the existing ontologies are not complete or consistent, lack the core concepts, and do not fully comply with existing security standards.
 We then identified a set of core concepts and relationships that capture security issues.
 The definitions of these 12 core concepts were mapped to security standards.
 The aim of this paper was to review and analyze selected security ontologies and to extract core concepts and relationships that capture security issues.
-The contribution of this paper proposes the core concepts and relationships that comply with the above mentioned standards and allow to develop a new security ontology that can be evaluated and compared to other ontologies.
-We will therefore develop a security ontology that is based on a foundational ontology and integrates several general and security-specific ontologies, and is able to cover multiple aspects related to security, including the security of autonomous vehicles in an System-of-Systems (SoS).
+The reason we studied these ontologies to find a common theme was that we needed to identify security concepts and relationships that could be mapped to security standards and compared with safety concepts and relationships.
+To the best of our knowledge this is the first study that maps the core concepts and relationships with common security standards.
+The main contribution of this paper proposes the core concepts and relationships that comply with the above-mentioned standards and allow the development of a new security ontology that can be evaluated and compared to other ontologies.

-6 Acknowledgment
+5 Acknowledgment

-This work is supported by the Serendipity project funded by the Swedish Foundation for Strategic Research (SSF) and also by the DPAC project funded by the Knowledge foundation (KK-Stiftelsen).
+This work is supported by the projects: Serendipity - Secure and dependable platforms for autonomy, grant nr: RIT17-0009, funded by the Swedish Foundation for Strategic Research (SSF) and by the DPAC - Dependable Platform for Autonomous Systems and Control, grant nr: 20150022, funded by the Knowledge foundation (KKS).